 NUKH and its Colleges will also take into consideration distress and inconvenience experienced by the student as a result of the circumstances.
 The Office for the Independent Adjudicator (OIA) outlines bands of compensation, individual circumstances are considered and the following is a guide but not prescriptive.
+These descriptions below are taken directly from the OIA website, and it is advisable for that if the Student requires clarity to discuss with the College's Student Services Team student.services@ic.rgu.ac.uk.

 Indicative Compensation Bands for Distress and Inconvenience

 Level of distress and inconvenience Recommended compensation

 Moderate Up to £500

 Substantial Between £501 and £2,000

-Severe Between £2001 and £5,000
+Severe Between £2,001 and £5,000

-Moderate
+Moderate:

-- NUKH or its Colleges have done or failed to do something which has caused some distress and inconvenience in the short-term (e.g. less than six months). - Minor maladministration, mishandling or unreasonable handling of a complaint by NUKH which has caused additional unnecessary distress and inconvenience. - Unreasonable or unavoidable substantial delays (e.g. over six months) which caused some distress and inconvenience. - Moderate delays (i.e. less than six months) or other procedural irregularities where there is evidence to suggest the student suffered actual disadvantage.
+- NUKH or its Colleges have done or failed to do something which has caused some distress and inconvenience in the short term (e.g., less than six months). - Minor maladministration, mishandling or unreasonable handling of a complaint by NUKH which has caused additional unnecessary distress and inconvenience. - Unreasonable or unavoidable substantial delays (e.g., over six months) which caused some distress and inconvenience. - Moderate delays (i.e., less than six months) or other procedural irregularities where there is evidence to suggest the student suffered actual disadvantage. - NUKH or the College's decision was unreasonable, there was no direct academic consequence for the student, but it caused some distress and inconvenience.

-• NUKH or the College's decision was unreasonable, there was no direct academic consequence for the student, but it caused some distress and inconvenience.
+Substantial:

-Substantial
+- NUKH or the College have done or failed to do something which has caused some distress and inconvenience in the long term (e.g., more than six months). - Procedural flaws which caused inconvenience and distress but did not affect the outcome. - Evidence of circumstances giving rise to a reasonable perception of bias during the internal procedures.

-- NUKH or the College have done or failed to do something which has caused some distress and inconvenience in the long-term (e.g. more than six months). - Procedural flaws which caused inconvenience and distress but did not affect the outcome. - Evidence of circumstances giving rise to a reasonable perception of bias during the internal procedures. - Substantial maladministration which disadvantaged the student. - Substantial mishandling of a complaint which resulted in or caused unreasonable or avoidable substantial delay (e.g. over six months) and where the delay disadvantaged the student. - The provider's decision was unreasonable, there is no direct academic consequence for the student, but it caused substantial distress and inconvenience.
+- Substantial maladministration which disadvantaged the student. - Substantial mishandling of a complaint which resulted in or caused unreasonable or avoidable substantial delay (e.g., over six months) and where the delay disadvantaged the student. - The provider's decision was unreasonable, there is no direct academic consequence for the student, but it caused substantial distress and inconvenience.

-Severe
+Severe:

-- NUKH or the College has not properly considered its responsibilities under relevant equalities legislation or has not followed relevant guidance. - NUKH or the College's decision in respect of the substantive element of the complaint was unreasonable and resulted in severe distress and inconvenience. - Procedural flaws which, if they had not occurred, may have resulted in a different outcome. - Cogent and contemporaneous evidence to suggest that the student suffered from ill health because of something NUKH or the College did or failed to do. - Major maladministration, procedural flaws, delays or other breaches of natural justice in NUKH or the College's internal process that disadvantaged the student. - Serious interference or bias during NUKH or the College's internal consideration of a complaint or appeal. - Serious and unexplained delays leading to injustice. - Where the student has been seriously disadvantaged but a practical remedy is inappropriate or impossible.
+- NUKH or the College has not properly considered its responsibilities under relevant equalities legislation or has not followed relevant guidance. - NUKH or the College's decision in respect of the substantive element of the complaint was unreasonable and resulted in severe distress and inconvenience. - Procedural flaws which, if they had not occurred, may have resulted in a different outcome. - Cogent and contemporaneous evidence to suggest that the student suffered from ill health because of something NUKH or the College did or failed to do. - Major maladministration, procedural flaws, delays, or other breaches of natural justice in NUKH or the College's internal process that disadvantaged the student. - Serious interference or bias during NUKH or the College's internal consideration of a complaint or appeal. - Serious and unexplained delays leading to injustice. - Where the student has been seriously disadvantaged but a practical remedy is inappropriate or impossible.

-Considering claims for compensation
+Considering Claims for Compensation

-The circumstances of an individual situation will be considered, as will the impact (if any) that the student's own actions, conduct or behaviour may have had, and may include:
+The circumstances of an individual situation will be considered, as will the impact (if any) the student's own actions, conduct or behaviour may have had.
+Questions asked to a circumstance may include: